W-Sho-Sugihara/Final-backend-project-tips/mock_interview_questions.md

 - What is a session secret?
 Why is it important and how do we set it?

-- What is a cookie?
+- What is a cookie and why are they used?

-- What is session persistence?
+- What is persistence?

 - What is `params`?
 What does it store?